Towards enriched universal algebra: Introduction

 \begin{theo:char} The following are equivalent for a $\cv$-category $\ck$: \begin{enumerate} \item $\ck\simeq\Mod(\mathbb E)$ for a $\lambda$-ary equational theory $\mathbb E$ on some $\lambda$-ary language $\mathbb L$; \item $\ck\simeq\tx{Alg}(T)$ for a $\cv$-monad $T$ on $\cv$ preserving $\lambda$-filtered colimits; \item $\ck$ is cocomplete and has a $\lambda$-presentable and $\cv$-projective strong generator $G\in\ck$; \item $\ck\simeq\lambda\tx{-Pw}(\ct^{\op},\cv)$ is equivalent to the $\cv$-category of $\cv$-functors preserving $\lambda$-small powers, for some $\cv_\lambda$-theory $\ct$. \end{enumerate} \end{theo:char}

+In Section~\ref{elimination-arities} we discuss which arities are really necessary to express models of equational theories.
+The main result of the section (Theorem~\ref{elimination}) explains why in the case of $\cv=\Pos,\Met,\omega$-$\CPO$ it is enough to consider terms with trivial output arity, and will be useful for the development of new specific examples, including for instance 2-categorical and simplicial universal algebra.

-The second part of the paper is dedicated to proving an enriched version of Birkhoff's variety theorem.
-As we explain below, to obtain that we shall make some additional assumptions; these involve, for instance, a more general notion of term.
+The second part of the paper is dedicated to proving enriched versions of Birkhoff's variety theorem.
+As we explain below, to obtain that we shall make some additional assumptions; these involve, for instance, a possibly more general notion of term.

-We shall see that every $(X,Y)$-ary term as defined above corresponds to a morphism $FY\to FX$ between the free $\mathbb L$-structures on the arities $X$ and $Y$; however, not every morphism of this form arises that way.
+We shall see that every $(X,Y)$-ary term as defined above corresponds to a morphism $FY\to FX$ between the free $\mathbb L$-structures on the arities $X$ and $Y$.
+However, one cannot expect that, in general, every morphism of this form can be replaced by one as in \ref{terms}.
 For this reason we shall call {\em extended $(X,Y)$-ary term} any morphism of the form $FY\to FX$ in the $\cv$-category $\Str(\mathbb L)$ of $\mathbb L$-structures.
-In order to capture extended terms syntactically, we have to extend the standard terms by adding an $(Y,X\otimes Z)$-ary term for every {\em $X$-tuple} of $(Y,Z)$-ary terms (see Section~\ref{recursive-extended}).
-In particular, given a set $S$, for every $S$-tuple of $(Y,I)$-ary terms $(t_i)_{i\in S}$, we add a $(Y,S\cdot I)$-ary term $t$ which corresponds to the classical $S$-tuple term induced by $(t_i)_{i\in S}$.
+These are the same as morphisms in the enriched Lawvere theory generated by $\Str(\mathbb L)$ and coincide with the {\em parametrized operations} of~\cite[3.2]{LP} (see Remark~\ref{parametrized-operation}).